theanarchitects/arch-katas/ADRs/04-Caching-Yes.md

 ## Title

-To cache or not to cache
+To Cache or Not to Cache

 ## Context